liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/03-osgi-and-modularity-for-liferay-6-developers/00-osgi-and-modularity-for-liferay-6-developers-intro.markdown

+---
+header-id: osgi-and-modularity-for-liferay-6-developers
+---

-# OSGi and Modularity for Liferay Portal 6 Developers [](id=osgi-and-modularity-for-liferay-6-developers)
+# OSGi and Modularity for Liferay Portal 6 Developers

 To create a powerful, reliable platform for developing modular applications, Liferay sought best-of-breed standards-based frameworks and technologies.